Poker Laws in North Dakota

 Sky Dancer Hotel and Casino: The Sky Dancer Casino is open 24 hours a day and offers slots, as well as table games such as Let it Ride, Phil ’em Up, Mac Extra, 4 Card Poker and more.

-The Commission oversees North Dakota race tracks, such as North Dakota Horse Park [G] in Fargo, which offers online betting.
+The Commission oversees North Dakota race tracks which offers online betting.
 According to the track’s site, “online simulcast betting is the only form of legal online wagering in the United States and is an important part of keeping live racing alive in North Dakota.”

-The North Dakota Lottery [H] is, according to its website, “responsible for administering, regulating, enforcing and promoting the state’s lottery”.
+The North Dakota Lottery [F] is, according to its website, “responsible for administering, regulating, enforcing and promoting the state’s lottery”.

 Moreover, the lottery, “selects and licenses retailers, trains employees of retailers to use lottery terminals, sell tickets and redeem winning tickets, assists retailers in promoting lottery games, pays high-tier prizes to players and ensures that retailers and players comply with the lottery law and rules”